thiagopbarnabe/dapper-tutorial/docs/pages/api/dapper/query.md

 ## Example - Query Multi-Mapping

+### One to One
+Execute a query and map the result to a strongly typed list with a one to one relation.

 {% highlight csharp %}
 example
 {% endhighlight %}

+### One to many
+Execute a query and map the result to a strongly typed list with a one to many relation.
+{% highlight csharp %}
+example
+{% endhighlight %}

 ## Example - Query Multi-Type
+Execute a query and map the result to different strongly typed object.

 {% highlight csharp %}
 example